 The Value of DER

 DER repairs save airlines thousands of dollars per repair.
 This process puts these costly parts back into the airplane at a much lower cost.
 Instead of throwing away the part, why not repair it and save?
-This alternative process to aerospace repair is what gives ACP, an Aereos operating company, a unique place in the aerospace industry.
+This alternative process to aerospace repair is what gives our FAA approved repair stations a unique place in the aerospace industry.

 The Challenges Involved with FAA Approval

 The parts that go back into an aircraft need to be safe.
-The process of quality inspection, plus the manual writing process during a DER repair is complex, a process which ACP has mastered.
-ACP DERs can effectively review the repair process for a part, and complete the arduous approval process in less than 30 days.
+The process of quality inspection, plus the manual writing process during a DER repair is complex, a process which has been mastered.
+Our FAA approved repair stations can effectively review the repair process for a part, and complete the arduous approval process in less than 30 days.

 This strict FAA approval process can be a barrier for many in the aerospace industry.
 Dealing with the red tape can be a challenge.
 Paperwork and extensive waiting times eat up resources.

-ACP is an accessory Class 1,2,3 FAA repair station.
-This gives ACP a competitive edge over it’s competition.
+Our repair stations are an accessory Class 1,2,3 FAA repair station which gives them a competitive edge over their competition.
 This status is earned over a long period of successfully proving ourselves to be a high-quality repair station.

 The Best Way to Get FAA Approval, and Fast